dmshanmugam/dmshanmugam.github.io/index.md

 layout: default
 ---

 Hi!
-I am a postdoc at Cornell, working with Emma Pierson.
-I also work closely with Jenna Wiens as a visiting postdoctoral associate.
+I am a postdoc at Cornell, working with Emma Pierson and Jenna Wiens.
 I completed my Ph.D. in the [Clinical and Applied Machine Learning](https://caml.csail.mit.edu/) group at MIT, where I was lucky to be advised by John Guttag.
 Before, I was at MIT for undergrad, where I majored in computer science with a concentration in South Asian studies.

 I work on machine learning for healthcare.
 My current research (often) falls into one or more of these categories: